konsolebox/scripts/README.md

 Searches for binary files based on the value of `$PATH`.

-#### build-and-copy.bash
+#### build-initramfs.bash

-A script I use to automate building of initrd image.
+Automates building of initrd image using the files and directories in the specified directory.

 #### cd.bash